nerc-esces/python-advanced-esces/_episodes/12-parallelism-friendly-data-formats.md

 ## Zarr and Xarray

-Xarray can open Zarr files using the `open_zarr` function that is similar to the `open_datset` function we've been using to open NetCDF data.
-We will be using the outputs of the [Near-Present-Day simulations developed by the National Oceanography Centre](https://noc-msm.github.io/NOC_Near_Present_Day/), specifically related to the eORCA025 model and covers the ocean globally.
+Xarray can open Zarr files using the `open_zarr` function that is similar to the `open_dataset` function we've been using to open NetCDF data.
+We will be using the outputs of the [NEMO Near-Present-Day simulations developed by the National Oceanography Centre](https://noc-msm.github.io/NOC_Near_Present_Day/), specifically related to the eORCA025 model and covers the ocean globally.
 Each dataset can have more than 200GB, DO NOT DOWNLOAD IT!

 ~~~
 import xarray as xr